k9ert/nosvid/README.md

 ## Usage

-NosVid provides a simple command-line interface with three main commands:
+NosVid provides a simple command-line interface with four main commands:

 - `sync`: Sync metadata for all videos in a channel
 - `list`: List videos in the repository
 - `download`: Download videos
+- `nostrmedia`: Upload videos to nostrmedia.com

 ### Quick Start